Samsung/tizen-docs/docs/platform/developing/installing.md

    sudo apt-get update && sudo apt-get install gbs mic
    ```

-## Installing Development Tools in openSUSE
+## Install development tools in openSUSE

 To install a development tool in openSUSE: